Identifying Hair Textures

 The 'Dry Hair' Myth

-‘Dry’ is a term that describes the condition your hair is in, not your hair’s natural texture, although some people’s hair will be more prone to dryness than others.
+‘Dry’ is a term that describes the condition your hair is in, rather than your hair’s natural texture, although some people’s hair will be more prone to dryness than others.
 The products best suited to combatting dryness will differ depending on your hair texture.
-Your hair can be fine, straight, limp and ‘dry’, or coarse, curly, frizzy and ‘dry’.
-It could be ‘oily’ at the roots and ‘dry’ at the ends.
+Your hair can be fine, straight, limp and dry, or coarse, curly, frizzy and dry.
+On the other hand, it could be oily at the roots and dry at the ends.
 Your hair could also be chemically processed, as well as short or long.
-Each of these combinations calls for different products to get your hair looking its best.
+Each of these combinations call for different products to get strands looking their best.

 The 'Oily Hair' Myth